 Repairing the manor house roof

-The scaffolding will be up for a bit longer because we have identified futher repair work which urgently needs to be carried out at the rear of the manor house.
+As part of this work we have identified futher repair work which needs to be carried out at the rear of the manor house.
 The contractors will be carrying out these works in line with our conservation principles, this means reusing as many of the existing roof tiles as possible.

 The manor house will be open and accessible as usual.

 The roofing contractors have to take special care in order to protect the residents of the manor house, the lovely bats which live in the roof space.
 As well as being an important historic building the manor house is also a wonderful protected habitat for bats.
 Keeping these residents happy is of primary importance for us.